 Access to a breach of virtual meetings and the risk of data confidentiality are additional concerns that should be taken into account when using video classroom and conferencing services.

 The revenue growth of the LMS market is expected to be stifled by these factors.
 The cost to implement an LMS on company premises is also very expensive.
-The administrative cost of a company may rise due to the resources invested in its setup, data migration, and staff training.
+The administrative cost of a company may rise due to the resources invested in its setup, data migration, data security and staff training.

 Important LMS Security Features That Protect Your Contents